hildjj/hostlocal/README.md

-                              unused port. (default: 8111) -q, --quiet                 Do not do logging --rawMarkdown               Do not process markdown into HTML -V, --version               output the version number
+                              unused port. (default: 8111) -q, --quiet                 Do not do logging --rawMarkdown               Do not process markdown into HTML -t, --timeout <number>      Time, in ms, to allow exec to run.
+  -V, --version               output the version number
 ```